-- (7) Includes dividends paid on restricted stock awards at the time of vesting. - (8) Includes the compensation costs of restricted stock awarded on April 30, 2007 under the Company's 1995 Restricted Stock Bonus Plan (990 shares when restated for the 10% stock dividend paid by the Company in December 2007) with a full grant date fair value of \$30,624 and subject to a three-year vesting period. - (9) Mr. Krieg receives an annual \$10,000 non-qualified supplemental retirement benefit related to prior employment with the Company.
+- (5) Includes the compensation costs of restricted stock awarded on April 30, 2008 under the Company's 2007 Omnibus Incentive Stock Plan (900 shares) with a full grant date fair value of \$30,195 each and subject to a three-year vesting period. - (6) Includes dividends paid on restricted stock awards at the time of vesting.

+(7) Includes payment of \$10,000 non-qualified supplemental retirement benefit related to Mr. Krieg's prior employment with the Company.